osdldbt/dbt2/doc/user-guide.rst

 Executing with multiple tiers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To execute the test where the database is on another tier, pass the `-H
+To execute the test where the database is on another tier, pass the `--db-host
-<address>` flag to the `dbt2-run` script.
+<address>` flag to the `dbt2 run` command.
 The address can be a hostname or IP
 address.

-To execute the test where the client is on another tier, pass the `-C
+To execute the test where the client is on another tier, pass the
-<address>` flag to the `dbt2-run` script.
-The address can also be a hostname
+`--client-host <address>` flag to the `dbt2 run` command.
+The address can also
-or IP address.
+be a hostname or IP address.

 Multi-process driver execution
 ------------------------------